kairichard/lace/README.md

     * .cassias is wrong should be .lace.packages
   * Track events with PStore ?
   * Refactor
+    * move hooks away from the package itself into the Utils
     * hook invocation
     * validate.rb
     * facts key access